JGarza189/oncological-modeling/Supplement/ODE.Parameters.md

 - **$T_0$ (Initial population of $T$)**: Initial population of tumor cells $T$.

 ## Parameters
-Constants define the rates and interactions within the system.

 - **$a_1$ (Growth rate of $N$)**: Coefficient governing the growth rate of $N$.
 - **$b$ (regulation for $N$)**: Density-dependent regulation for $N$ (logistic growth).